1.1 The definitions and rules of interpretation in this clause apply in these terms and conditions (“Terms and Conditions”).

 4.2 Clause 4.1 shall not apply to the extent that any non-conformance is caused by use of the Services contrary to MUSO’s instructions, or by modification or alteration of the Services by any party other than MUSO or MUSO’s duly authorised contractors or agents.

-(a) does not warrant that the Customer’s and the Authorised Users use of the Services will be uninterrupted or error-free, or that the Services and/or the information obtained by the Customer and the Authorised Users through the Services will meet the Customer’s and the Authorised Users requirements; (b) is not responsible for any delays, delivery failures, or any other loss or damage resulting from:
+(a) does not warrant that the Customer’s and the System Users use of the Services will be uninterrupted or error-free, or that the Services and/or the information obtained by the Customer and the System Users through the Services will meet the Customer’s and the System Users requirements; (b) is not responsible for any delays, delivery failures, or any other loss or damage resulting from:

-(i) periods of high activity (whether from the Customer, the Authorised Users or howsoever otherwise), and the Customer and the Authorised Users acknowledge that the Services may be subject to limitations, delays and other problems at times of such high activity; and
+(i) periods of high activity (whether from the Customer, the System Users or howsoever otherwise), and the Customer and the System Users acknowledge that the Services may be subject to limitations, delays and other problems at times of such high activity; and

 4.4 The Contract shall not prevent MUSO from entering into similar agreements with third parties, or from independently developing, using, selling or licensing documentation, products and/or services which are similar to or the same as those provided under the Contract.

-5.1 The Customer and the Authorised User shall:
+5.1 The Customer and the System User shall:

 (a) provide MUSO with: